Optidev3455/Enrollment-page/README.md

 ## Notes

 - If you've encountered any problems, please check your Node.js and npm versions, reinstall all packages and remove `.svelte-kit` and `.vite` folders
-- Unit tests and polishing will be rolled out later